 Check to see how satisfied other businesses are with the security company.
-It’s important that references are both local and in a similar industry so that you are comparing apples to apples.
-You could very well contract with a reputable national company and find that they have a poor local reputation.
-You also want to consider firms who will understand the specific challenges and concerns of your industry.
+It’s important that references are both local and in a similar industry so you are comparing apples to apples.
+You could very well contract with a reputable national company and find they have a poor local reputation.
+You should also consider firms that will understand the specific challenges and concerns of your industry.

-It’s important to know the standard that the security company uses to select officers.
 You need more than a warm body to park at the front desk.
 You need individuals who understand potential risk factors, can identify them and react quickly should a threat arise.
-It’s essential that the security firm provides security officers who are trained, licensed and have undergone an extensive background check.
-Security personnel should receive ongoing training as applicable in security technology, counter-terrorism, public interaction and risk assessment.
+It’s essential the security firm provides security officers who are trained, licensed and have undergone an extensive background check.
+Security personnel should receive ongoing training as applicable in security technology, counterterrorism, public interaction and risk assessment.

 How are officers supervised?